733amir/goding/README.md

 ## TODO

-* Run last code give the input and compare the output
+ ☑️ Find last source code (by name), compile it and test it. (run-last.sh) ⬜️ Start a design pattern book.